Spleenczar/Bethesda-Fixes/README.md

 See this issue https://github.com/Spleenczar/Bethesda-Fixes/issues/1 for an example of how to report one.

 Please include the game and issue type in the title of the issue!
-Will help with labeling and searches.
+It will help with labeling and searches.

 ## Types of Issues to Report
 ### Bugs